meilisearch/mini-dashboard/README.md

 npm run build
 ```

-### Specify meilisearch's server URL
+### Specify Meilisearch's server URL

-⚠️ By default, the application will call meilisearch at the exact same address as it is running.
+⚠️ By default, the application will call Meilisearch at the exact same address as it is running.
 Example: if your app is running at `http://localhost:5000`, it will try to call `http://localhost:5000/indexes` to retrieve the list of your indexes.

-If you want to specify the URL where your meilisearch is running, use the `REACT_APP_MEILI_SERVER_ADDRESS` environment variable.
+If you want to specify the URL where your Meilisearch is running, use the `REACT_APP_MEILI_SERVER_ADDRESS` environment variable.

 Example: